DewaldOosthuizen/2D-Pong/README.md

 What is Godot?
   - https://godotengine.org/

-NOTE: The exe file for the game is included in the repo should you wish to test the game.
-You will need to execute the exe from within this folder structure as it will require the game files.
-If you are on another platform you will have to install Godot 3 and export the game for you platform.
+HOW TO RUN:
+  Install Godot 3 and export the game for you platform.

 Controls: